-Chapter 13 bankruptcy is also referred to as debt reorganization and it’s the ideal option for people who have a good income and own valuable property that isn’t covered by the bankruptcy exemptions that are applicable in Georgia.
+Chapter 13 bankruptcy, also known as debt reorganization, is the ideal option for people who have a good income and own valuable property that isn’t covered by the bankruptcy exemptions that are applicable in Georgia.

-If you are threatened with car repossession or property foreclosure, a Chapter 13 bankruptcy attorney can step in and stop the repossession or foreclosure even if the property is not exempt.
+If you are threatened with car repossession or property foreclosure, a Chapter 13 bankruptcy attorney like me can step in and stop the repossession or foreclosure, even if the property is not exempt.

 A Chapter 13 bankruptcy is quite a lengthy process that takes between three and five years to complete.
-During this time debtors make regular repayments according to the repayment plan, which is why you do need to have a disposable income that enables you to make these repayments.
+During this time debtors must make regular repayments according to a formal repayment plan, which is why you do need to have a disposable income that enables you to make these repayments.

 Why You Should Hire a Chapter 13 Bankruptcy Attorney

-There are federal laws that govern bankruptcy in Georgia as well as bankruptcy exemptions that were introduced when the new bankruptcy laws were introduced in 2005.
-The Georgia exemptions relate to wages, real property in the form of a homestead exemption, insurance, pensions, alimony and child support, tools of the trade, and certain public benefits.
+There are federal laws that govern bankruptcy in Georgia as well as bankruptcy exemptions introduced when the most recent bankruptcy laws came into effect in 2005.
+The exemptions relate to wages, real property in the form of a homestead exemption, insurance, pensions, alimony and child support, tools of the trade, and specific public benefits.

-A Chapter 13 bankruptcy attorney understands the relevance of the Georgia exemptions and how they affect different types of bankruptcy.
-Only an experienced Georgia bankruptcy attorney will be able to help you determine which chapter of bankruptcy will be best for you, based on your own unique situation.
+A Chapter 13 bankruptcy attorney like me understands the relevance of the Georgia exemptions and how they affect different types of bankruptcy, including debt reorganization.
+In any case, only an experienced Georgia bankruptcy attorney will be able to help you determine which chapter of bankruptcy will be best for you, based on your own unique situation.

-A Kakol Bankruptcy attorney will make recommendations based on your assets and liabilities.
+An experienced bankruptcy attorney at The SJK Law Firm will make recommendations based on your assets and liabilities.

 How to Qualify for Chapter 13 Bankruptcy